wuwanahq/wuwana2/README.md

 ### PHP shared web hosting

 This part is for webmasters who just have a website hosting service.
-If it's your case, check if your hosting solution is compatible with PHP 5.6+ and an URL rewrite engine (Apache mod_rewrite, FallbackResource directive or Nginx "try_files" directive.
+If it's your case, check if your hosting solution is compatible with PHP 5.6+ and able to rewrite URL (Apache mod_rewrite, FallbackResource directive or Nginx "try_files" directive).
 Then...

 - Clone the project on your computer: `git clone https://github.com/wuwanahq/wuwana2.git`